 Park update: The park will be temporarily closed from Gansevoort Plaza to 14th Street until 5:30pm this evening.

 Lead support for High Line Art comes from Amanda and Don Mullen.
-Major support for High Line Art is provided by Shelley Fox Aarons and Philip E. Aarons, The Brown Foundation, Inc. of Houston, and Charina Endowment Fund.
-High Line Art is supported, in part, with public funds from the New York City Department of Cultural Affairs in partnership with the New York City Council, under the leadership of Speaker Corey Johnson.
+Major support is provided by Shelley Fox Aarons and Philip E. Aarons, The Brown Foundation, Inc., and Charina Endowment Fund.
+Additional support is provided by The Andy Warhol Foundation for the Visual Arts.
+High Line Art is supported, in part, with public funds from the New York City Department of Cultural Affairs in partnership with the New York City Council, under the leadership of Speaker Adrienne Adams.